-The Interactive Length Tuning and Interactive Differential Pair Length Tuning commands (launched from the Route menu) provide a dynamic means of optimizing and controlling net or differential pair lengths by allowing variable amplitude wave patterns (accordions) to be inserted according to the available space, rules, and obstacles in your design.
+The Interactive Length Tuning and Interactive Differential Pair Length Tuning commands (launched from the Tools menu) provide a dynamic means of optimizing and controlling net or differential pair lengths by allowing variable amplitude wave patterns to be inserted according to the available space, rules, and obstacles in your design.

 Length tuning properties can be based on design rules, properties of the net, or values you specify.
-Controls for these wave patterns, also known as accordion sections, are accessed through the Interactive Length Tuning mode of the Properties panel - press TAB during length tuning to open the panel in this mode.
+Controls for these wave patterns, also known as accordion sections, are accessed through the Interactive Length Tuning dialog - during length tuning press TAB to open the dialog.

-The elegance of the length tuning feature is that it cleverly combines sophisticated software algorithms with intuitive user control.
-Length tuning segments are added by simply wiping the cursor along the route path, with the dimensions and positions of the various tracks and arcs that make up the tuning segments automatically calculated and inserted by the length tuning algorithm.
+The elegance of Altium Designer's length tuning feature is that it cleverly combines sophisticated software algorithms with intuitive user control.
+Length tuning segments are added by simply wiping the cursor along the route path, with the dimensions and positions of the various tracks and arcs that make up the tuning segments automatically calculated and inserted by Altium Designer.
 Keyboard shortcuts give complete control over the style and properties of the tuning segments as they are being added.

-Launched from the Route menu, the Interactive Length Tuning commands prompts you to select a route.
+Launched from the Tools menu, the Interactive Length Tuning commands prompts you to select a route.
 After clicking on a net or differential pair (or any free line or track for that matter), you simply slide, or wipe the cursor along the path of the route.
-No need to worry if you drift off course, as soon as you bring the cursor back over the route, the algorithm will add tuning segments up to that point.
+No need to worry if you drift off course, as soon as you bring the cursor back over the route Altium Designer will add tuning segments up to that point.